openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-container-waterflow.md

 ![waterflowSections.png](figures/waterflowSections.png)

-### Example 4
+### Example 4: Using the Pinch Gesture to Change the Column Count
-This example implements the feature of using the pinch gesture to change the number of columns.
+This example demonstrates how to use [priorityGesture](ts-gesture-settings.md) and [PinchGesture](ts-basic-gestures-pinchgesture.md) to implement the feature of using a pinch gesture to change the number of columns in a layout.
 ```ts
 // Index.ets
 import { WaterFlowDataSource } from './WaterFlowDataSource'